 The writers behind this newsletter.

-Writer, walker, nonfic book publishing consultant and history magazine editor
+Writer, walker, nonfic book publishing consultant and editor of history magazines.

 I am someone who is overwhelmed with curiosity about the history of everyday objects